IBM/nodejs-itoolkit/docs/migratation.md

-# Migrating from itoolkit 0.x.x to 1.0.0
+# Migrating from itoolkit v0 to v1

+If you upgrading an existing application its a great idea to have good test coverage before upgrading.

+Most applications applications using a version < 1.0.0 should continue to work but it is still highly recommended to test your application first.

+## Major Features

+### Added ssh and odbc transports

+In addition to the existing `idb` and `rest` transports users can now use `ssh` and `odbc` transports.

+These transports will allow users more ways to use itoolkit on their local machine.

+### Support error first callbacks

+Using `Connection.run()` users now have access to an error first callback to check if a transport error occured.

+### Support DS types within return node

+Previously `iPgm.addReturn` did not support DS as return types.

+This feature was added to `ProgramCall.addReturn`.

-### Deprecated Classes and Functions
+## Deprecated Classes and Functions

-#### iConn
+### iConn
-The `iConn` class is deprecated and will be removed at a later time.
+The `iConn` class is deprecated and will be removed in the next major version.

-You should migrate to use the `Connection` class instead.
+Use the `Connection` class instead.

-The `Connection` class supports multiple trnasports.
+The `Connection` class supports multiple transports.

 The transport and transport options are specified during object construction.

-`Connection.run()` returns error first callback to indicate a transport error.

-`Connection.run()` does not support sync mode and always runs asynchronously.

 For example creating a `Connection` using ssh transport: